novemberfiveco/zeplin-styled-components/CONTRIBUTING.md

 ## Getting started

-So you're interested in contributing to *Zeplin Styled Components*?
+So you're interested in contributing to Zeplin Styled Components?
 That's great!
 We're excited to hear your ideas and experiences.

 This file describes all the different ways in which you can contribute.